TAU-VAILab/ProtoSnap/README.md

 * ```--output_path``` The results will be saved under ```<output_path>/<sign_name>/images```.
 The controls udes for generation will be saved under ```<output_path>/<sign_name>/controls```]

 ## Acknowledgments
-* The method and the test set were devolped using the [cunieform OCR dataset](https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr-data)
+* The method and the test set were devolped using the [cunieform OCR dataset](https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr-data).
+The photographs of tablets from the [British Museum Digital Collections](https://www.britishmuseum.org/collection).
 * This implimintation uses code form the official repository of [DIFT](https://github.com/Tsingularity/dift)

 ## Citation